An Overview of Six Ideas

 You can learn more about this system by pressing the button below.
 But we hope it is clear from this brief description that this approach allows students to practice solving challenging problems without anxiety, exposes them to expert problem-solving styles, and helps build their skills in self-criticism.
 This system has proved practical even in very large classes (for example, at Washington University where nearly a thousand students in several sections take the course at a time).

-Even so, a team based at Marquette University is also developing an online homework system keyed to the third edition of Six Ideas that offers a more automated approach to evaluation and feedback.
+Even so, teams are developing an online homework system keyed to the fourth edition of Six Ideas that offers a more automated approach to evaluation and feedback.
 We will provide more information about this effort as it becomes available.

 The Six Ideas course uses computer applications in a number of crucial places to support a particular line of argument in the text and/or allow students to explore more realistic applications than would otherwise be possible.
 For example, in unit N, students first learn a graphical method of predicting a particle's future trajectory, and then, after seeing that the Newton app simply automates this process, use that app to predict trajectories even in situations (such as projectile motion with drag and non-circular orbits) where mathematical solutions are impractical.
 Other apps play analogous roles in other units.
 These apps are built-in to the text and homework, and so represent a core part of the Six Ideas infrastructure.
 They provide a crucial stepping-stone for students to go beyond the boundaries of traditional courses.
 But these apps are all designed to be simple, intuitive, and easy to use, requiring no computer-programming skills.